Differentially Private Bilevel Optimization: Preliminaries

 The projected gradient $\Gcal_{ F,\eta}(\bx)$ generalizes the gradient to the possibly constrained setting: for points $\bx\in\Xcal$ sufficiently far from the boundary of $\Xcal,~\Gcal_{ F,\eta}(\bx)=\nabla F(\bx)$, namely it simply reduces to the gradient; see the textbooks \citep{nesterov2013introductory,lan2020first} for additional details.
-We will recall a useful fact, which asserts that the mapping $\Gcal_{\bv,\eta}(\bx)$ is non-expansive with respect to $\bv:$